OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 It is not enough to delete the part from the document.
 You must also convert the document type, internally.
-The Open XML SDK 2.5 provides a way to perform this task: You can call the document <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.ChangeDocumentType(DocumentFormat.OpenXml.WordprocessingDocumentType)"><span class="nolink">ChangeDocumentType</span></span> method and indicate the new document type (in this case, supply the *WordProcessingDocumentType.Document* enumerated value).
+The Open XML SDK 2.5 provides a way to perform this task: You can call the document <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.ChangeDocumentType(DocumentFormat.OpenXml.WordprocessingDocumentType)">**ChangeDocumentType**** method and indicate the new document type (in this case, supply the *WordProcessingDocumentType.Document* enumerated value).

 You must also rename the file.
 However, you cannot do that while the file is open.
 The using block closes the file at the end of the block.
-Therefore, you must have some way to indicate to the code after the block that you have modified the file: The <span class="code">fileChanged</span> Boolean variable tracks this information for you.
+Therefore, you must have some way to indicate to the code after the block that you have modified the file: The **fileChanged** Boolean variable tracks this information for you.

 ```csharp